By Gena Barnhill @BarnhillGena

 God wants us to be slow to anger.
 We need to speak the truth in love and build each other up.
 We need to address the anger and not let it fester.

 A—Acknowledge our anger.
-We need to recognize it first.
+First, we need to recognize the anger.
 Sometimes we mislabel anger or use it as protection to cover up other emotions we do not want to deal with.

 N—Notice how anger is affecting our bodies.
 Are we clenching our fists or jaw?
 Is our pulse or blood pressure rising?
 Are we grimacing or is our face turning red?
 Do we sense any tension in our neck or shoulders?
 Butterflies in our stomach?
 Could these bodily changes indicate anger?